-- The Martha's Vineyard Commission Act, - The DRI Process, Making a DRI Application.
+- The Martha's Vineyard Commission Act,

+- The DRI Process.

+- Making a DRI Application

-In interpreting the following Checklist, the most restrictive threshold applies.
-For example, if one threshold for a project requires a mandatory DRI review, this trumps another threshold that requires MVC concurrence.
+In interpreting this DRI Checklist, the most restrictive threshold applies.
+For example, if one threshold for a project requires a mandatory DRI review, this trumps another threshold that requires MVC Concurrence.

-Please refer to the definitions in Appendix A. Defined terms are capitalized and italicized.
+Please refer to the definitions in Appendix A. Defined terms are capitalized and italicized in this DRI Checklist.

-DEVELOPMENTS PRESUMED TO BE, OR POTENTIALLY, DEVELOPMENTS OF REGIONAL IMPACT
+DEVELOPMENTS PRESUMED TO BE, OR POTENTIALLY TO BE, DEVELOPMENTS OF REGIONAL IMPACT